 - Teach him ways to cope with his big feelings

 Start by showing empathy and validating his feelings.
 He wants to feel heard and understood, not brushed aside as petty or small.
 Let him know that you’ve also felt afraid sometimes, and that all people feel this way.

 Then, reassure him that he’s safe, that you’re right in the next room, and that just because he can’t see you, it doesn’t mean you’re not there.

 Finally, show him how to cope with these big emotions.
 Encourage him to think of something that made him happy.
 Let him sing or talk to himself or find a comfortable position to sleep in.
-Give him a comfort item like a lovey he can hold while he sleeps.
+Give him a comfort item like a lovey or a blanket he can hold while he sleeps.

 You can even bring his comfort item with you when you’re cuddling during the day so he can better associate it with you.

-And when you do go into his room when he cries, keep your check-ins brief.
+And when you do go into his room when he cries for mommy or daddy, keep your check-ins brief.
 The longer you stay, the harder it can be for him to eventually accept falling asleep in his room.

 Instead, check in every few minutes so he knows you’re still here, but that you do intend to sleep in your room while he sleeps in his.